Chart Color Schemes

 AreaSearch analysis of employment trends sees Eatons Hill performing better than 90% of local markets assessed across Australia

 However, administrative & support services employ only 2.0% of local workers, below Greater Brisbane's 3.5%.
-Employment opportunities locally may be limited as indicated by Census data on working population vs resident population.
-Between September 2024 and September 2025, employment increased by 4.4%, while labour force grew by 4.9%, causing unemployment to rise by 0.4 percentage points.
-In contrast, Greater Brisbane saw employment rise by 3.8% and unemployment fall by 0.5 percentage points.
-State-wide in Queensland, employment contracted by 0.01% (losing 1,210 jobs) as of 25-Nov, with the state unemployment rate at 4.2%, aligning with the national rate of 4.3%.
-Job forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Eatons Hill's employment mix suggests local employment should increase by 6.7% over five years and 13.7% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Employment opportunities locally may be limited, indicated by the difference between working population and resident population counts.
+Between September 2024 and September 2025, employment increased by 4.4%, while labour force grew by 4.9%, resulting in a 0.4 percentage point rise in unemployment rate.
+In contrast, Greater Brisbane saw employment grow by 3.8% and labour force by 3.3%, with unemployment falling by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia indicate total employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Eatons Hill's employment mix suggests local employment should increase by 6.7% over five years and 13.7% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment